Hazards Related to Striking by Moving, Flying, or Falling Objects

 Being struck by an object or piece of equipment resulted in 473 work-related deaths in 2011, according to the 2014 edition of the National Safety Council’s “Injury Facts.”
-In case reports on deaths due to falling or flying objects, OSHA notes that seemingly innocuous activities can have deadly consequences.
+OSHA notes that seemingly innocuous activities can have deadly consequences in case reports on deaths due to falling or flying objects.

 Typical flying object hazards: